MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/data-binning-module-examples/bivariant-data-binning.md

         //Specify custom logic to colorize a data bin based on the information it contains.

         //In this case, calculate twhat percentage the sum of this bin is compared to the max bin sum.
-        //If the value is geater than 75% make the bin green, >50% yellow, below 50% red. var percentageSum = bin.metrics.sum / max.sum * 100;
+        //If the value is greater than 75% make the bin green, >50% yellow, below 50% red. var percentageSum = bin.metrics.sum / max.sum * 100;

         if (percentageSum >= 75) {